Little Big Women

-Little Big Women (孤味) is a 2020 Taiwanese drama film directed by Joseph Hsu, adapted from an eponymous 2017 short film.
+Little Big Women (孤味) is a 2020 Taiwanese drama film directed by Joseph Hsu and produced by Vivian Hsu, adapting from an eponymous 2017 short film.
+Hsu also stars in a lead role, alongside Chen Shu-fang, Hsieh Ying-xuan, Sun Ke-fang, Ding Ning, and Buffy Chen.
 The film premiered in October 2020 at the Busan International Film Festival.
 The film became a box office hit in Taiwan.

 Plot

 Lin Xiu-ying (Chen Shu-fang) is a well-known restaurant owner in Tainan.
 Without the support of her husband, she has single handedly raised three daughters by selling shrimp rolls at a roadside stall.
 Since then, her daughters have grown up with remarkable achievements.
-Her eldest daughter A-Qing (Hsieh Ying-xuan) is an international dancer, the second daughter A-Yu (Vivian Hsu) works as a plastic surgeon in Taipei, and the youngest daughter Jia-jia (Sun Ke-fang) oversees the restaurant business.
+Her eldest daughter A-Qing (Hsieh Ying-xuan) is an international dancer, the second daughter A-Yu (Vivian Hsu) works as a plastic surgeon in Taipei and has a daughter whom she plans to send to study abroad (Buffy Chen), and the youngest daughter Jia-jia (Sun Ke-fang) oversees the restaurant business.
 On the day of her 70th birthday, Xiu-ying receives news of her husband's passing.
 While preparing for his funeral, she unexpectedly meets Ms Tsai (Ding Ning) who accompanied her husband through his old age, grappling with a long-buried resentment held over the years.